simulationcraft/simc/READ_ME_FIRST.txt

 What about a Graphic User Interface?

-There is a beta-level GUI built using Qt that is now being bundled with the CLI version.
+There is a basic GUI built using Qt that is now being bundled with the CLI version.
 If you associate the .simc extension with the simcqt.exe executable you will be able to simply double-click your config files.
-Alternatively, you can simply drag-and-drop a config file on top of simcqt.exe.
+Alternatively, you can simply drag-and-drop a config file on top of SimulationCraft.exe.
 It will load the config and allow you to set up different options, such as calculating scale factors, after which you press "Simulate!" to start it running.

+In order to run this on Windows, you may have install OpenSSL.
+The OpenSSL installer was included in the zip download: Win32OpenSSL_Light-0_9_8k.exe

 =============================================================================================